sahib/rmlint/docs/tutorial.rst

 a stronger hash function or to do a byte-by-byte comparison.
 While this might sound slow it's often only a few seconds slower than the default behaviour.

-There is a bunch of other hash functions you can lookup in the manpage.
+There is a bunch of other hash functions you can lookup in the :doc:`manpage <rmlint.1>`.
 We recommend never to use anything worse than the default.

 .. note::